Ashleigh Shanti: Career

 Early in her career, Shanti worked as a cook and culinary event producer in Virginia Beach, Virginia.
 After culinary school, she worked for Cindy Wolf at Charleston and Cinghiale in Baltimore, Maryland.
 She bartended briefly and worked in catering in El Paso, Texas.

 For over two years, Shanti worked as Vivian Howard's culinary assistant.
 Shanti supported Howard's work in A Chef's Life.
 Shanti appeared alongside Howard in the episode "Dumpling Dilemma" of Howard's television show Somewhere South.

 Upon leaving her position with Howard, Shanti began traveling the U.S., struggling to figure out where and what she wanted to do or where she wanted to live.
 During her travels, she was inspired by her visit to The Grey and a conference in Denmark, where she saw Jeannette Ehlers talk about reclaiming African history.
-She worked at minibar, the José Andrés restaurant in Washington, D.C.
+She worked at Minibar, the José Andrés restaurant in Washington, D.C.

 During a camping trip to Shenandoah National Park, Shanti saw a display at the visitors center about African Americans in Appalachia.
 Her grandmother and great-grandmother lived in the Appalachian Mountain.
 The culmination of the display and her maternal heritage inspired Shanti to begin pursuing Black Appalachian cuisine.
+This was the focus of her first cookbook, Our South: Black Food Through My Lens, which was published in 2024.
+The book won a James Beard Award in 2025 for the U.S. Foodways category.

 In October 2018, Shanti met John Fleer, owner-chef of Rhubarb.
 Fleer and Shanti had similar culinary interests: celebrating African and African American culinary traditions.
 Fleer hired Shanti serve as chef de cuisine and to help create the menu at Benne on Eagle, the restaurant at The Foundry Hotel in Asheville.
-The restaurant opened in December 2018.
+The restaurant opened in December 2018 and closed in September 2024.

 In 2019, Shanti was named one of "16 Black Chefs Changing Food in America" by The New York Times.
 That same year, she was also named one of Eater's "Young Guns" of the year and Benne on Eagle was named one of Bon Appetits Best New Restaurants.
 Shanti was named a semi-finalist for the 2020 James Beard Award for "Rising Star Chef of the Year."

 Shanti competed in Top Chef: Houston, the nineteenth season of the television series Top Chef, which aired in 2022.

 Her restaurant, Good Hot Fish, a modern-day fish camp was set to open in January 2023 in South Asheville, North Carolina.
 Shanti was a judge for the National Gingerbread House Competition in 2023.